groupvine/gv-doc/membership/importing.md

 Text notifications::

-*  **textingNumber**  mobile phone number for receiving text notifications of new group emails
+*  **textingNumber**  mobile phone number for receiving text notifications of new group emails,
-*  **textingCarrier** mobile phone carrier or service provider (e.g., att, verizon, tmobile, ...)
+*  **textingCarrier** mobile phone carrier or service provider (e.g., att, verizon, sprint, tmobile, ...),
-*  **textingMode** one of "none" (no notifications sent), "urgent" (notifications only sent for emails marked as "urgent"), or "all" (notifications sent for all group emails)
+*  **textingMode** one of "none" (no notifications sent), "urgent" (notifications only sent for emails marked as "urgent"), or "all" (notifications sent for all group emails).

-Also, attributes may not begin with the following prefixes:
+Also, member attributes may not begin with the following prefixes:

-*  **group:**    used for setting group memberhips and roles
+*  **group:**    used for setting group memberhips and roles,
-*  **list:**     used for setting list memberships
+*  **list:**     used for setting list memberships,
-*  **delivery:** used in exports for reporting delivery statistics
+*  **delivery:** used in exports for reporting delivery statistics, or
 *  **ignored:**  informational columnn which should be ignored in import process.

 ## Making Membership Changes

-To change existing member information, use "~importmod" (for import-modify) in the email address in place of "~import".
+To make modifications of your existing member information, use "~importmod" in the email address in place of "~import".

 ## Groups & lists